chichieinstein/nvimhelper/README.md

 2. The absolute path of the directory which will contain the project.
 3. The type of project.
 The possible values are `cxx` for a `.cpp` project, `cu` for a `.cu` project and any other string (even empty) for a `.c` project.

-It does the following actions:
+It takes the following actions:

 1. Create include and source directories.
 2. Run cmake to create the `compile_commands.json` file required by clangd.
+3. For `.cu` projects, create a `.clangd` YAML file to disable spurious diagnostics.

-Run this bash script (after setting execution permissions with `chmod +x setup_project.sh`), passing in the project name, directory and optional project type.
+If you are starting to edit a C project, set execution permissions with `chmod +x setup_project.sh` to this script, and then run it to get a skeletal project, by passing in the project name, directory and optional project type.
 One thing to keep in mind is that as new source files are added/removed, the CmakeLists.txt file needs to be updated, and the cmake command needs to be run again.
 In order to toggle between different code formatting conventions, it is best to have `clang-format` installed and available.

 ## Additional notes for CUDA editing:

 In case of editing `.cu` files, use `gcc` as the host compiler.
 Clang has a lot of brittle interdependencies with the CUDA driver.
-Further, you may need to create a `.clangd` file in your project root and add the following to remove spurious warnings:
+Further, you need to create a `.clangd` file in your project root and add the following to remove spurious warnings:
 ```
 CompileFlags:
     Remove: